-- a. the minimum usable area requirement does not apply; - a perimeter lot that is adjacent, abutting, or confronting one or more existing detached house dwellings must satisfy the dimensional standards under the standard method of development; - c. the MPDU buildings must be similar in size and height to the market rate dwellings in that development; and - d. the maximum percentage of townhouses is 40% of the total residential dwellings in that development, unless a development in which up to 100% of the units consist of townhouses is approved by the Planning Board upon a finding that the increased use of townhouses is more desirable for environmental reasons and the increased use of townhouses is compatible with adjacent development.
+- a. a perimeter lot that is adjacent, abutting, or confronting one or more existing detached house dwellings must satisfy the dimensional standards under the standard method of development; - b. the MPDU buildings must be similar in size and height to the market rate dwellings in that development; and - c. the maximum percentage of townhouses is 40% of the total residential dwellings in that development, unless a development in which up to 100% of the units consist of townhouses is approved by the Planning Board upon a finding that the increased use of townhouses is more desirable for environmental reasons and the increased use of townhouses is compatible with adjacent development.